Defining policies

 d.
 Leave to care for children who are ill

-This entitlement varies considerably between countries in terms of length, age of children included and payment.
+This entitlement, when it exists, varies considerably between countries in terms of length, age of children included and payment.
 In some cases, it may be extended to include certain adult relatives.